 In 2020, websites that do not use HTTPS or serve mixed content (serving resources like images via HTTP from HTTPS pages) are subject to browser security warnings and errors.
 Furthermore, these websites unnecessarily compromise their users’ privacy and security, and are not preferred by search engine algorithms.
 Therefore, HTTP and mixed-content websites can expect more browser warnings and errors, lower user trust and poorer SEO than if they had enabled HTTPS.

 http://.
 Modern web browsers also indicate that a user is visiting a secure HTTPS website by displaying a closed padlock symbol to the left of the URL:

-We can help you with that!
 To protect a public-facing website with HTTPS, it is necessary to install an SSL/TLS certificate signed by a publicly trusted certificate authority (CA) on your web server.
 SSL.com’s knowledgebase includes many helpful guides and how-tos for configuring a wide variety of web server platforms to support HTTPS.